 status=deferred (SASL authentication failed; server smtp.gmail.com[126.96.36.199] said: 534-5.7.9 Application-specific password required.
 Learn more at?534 5.7.9

-Hint.
-It can happen that after several sending attempts, then rejected (bounced) mails are in the queue, the command
+Note. after several sending attempts, then rejected (bounced) mails are in the queue remains, use the command

-postsuper -d you remove mails from the queue.
+postsuper -d to remove deferred mails from queue.

 postsuper -d ALL